prebid/prebid.github.io/features/firstPartyData.md

 The Prebid First Party Data JSON structure reflects the OpenRTB standard.
 - Arbitrary attributes should go in `ortb2.site.ext.data` or `ortb2.user.data`.
 - Fields that are meant to be standard [OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) should be in `ortb2.site` or `ortb2.user`.
 Specfically, the standard values for 'site' are: name, domain, cat, sectioncat, pagecat, page, ref, search, keywords.
 For 'user' these are: yob, gender, keywords.
+- Segment taxonomy values go in `ortb2.site.content.data` or `ortb2.user.data` using the IAB standard representation.

 ### Supplying Global Data